 Internal Medicine vs Family Medicine: What’s the Difference?

-After considering the 135+ specialties that you can pursue after graduating from medical school, you have narrowed it down to primary care, but you may still be trying to learn more about the difference between internal medicine and family medicine.
-Which is the best for you?
+After considering the 135+ specialties that you can pursue after graduating from medical school, you have narrowed it down to primary care, but you may still have the lingering question: What is the difference between family medicine and internal medicine?

 “Both family medicine and internal medicine are primary care specialties,” she says.
 “Family physicians treat patients of all ages, from birth to death, and internal medicine doctors treat adults, 18 years or older.”